Dnepropetrovsk maniacs: Suspects

 The three suspects Viktor Sayenko, Igor Suprunyuk, and Alexander Hanzha were arrested on 23 July 2007.
 Suprunyuk attempted to sell a cellphone stolen from a victim in a local pawn shop, asking for ₴150 (around US$30 in 2007).
-Law enforcement agents tracked the phone's location once the shop's owner turned it on to check its functionality.
-Sayenko and Suprunyuk were arrested near the cash register of the shop.
+After making a phone call from the shop, Sayenko and Suprunyuk were arrested at the cash register.
 Hanzha was arrested at home, reportedly managing to flush other stolen cellphones and jewelry down the toilet.
 The items were recovered, but all information on the phones was lost.

 The three suspects had attended school together, and by age 14 found some common ground.
 "Me and Igor [Suprunyuk] were both afraid of heights, and we were afraid we'd be beaten up by bullies", Sayenko stated during questioning.
 Suprunyuk sought advice on getting rid of their fears, which led the boys to stand on a balcony of their 14th-floor apartment for hours, hanging over the railing.
 This reportedly had a positive effect on their fear of heights.
 Hanzha was reportedly the most squeamish of the three.
 He had a blood phobia, and even refused to bathe his kitten, afraid he might scald it.
 Suprunyuk suggested tackling the fears by torturing stray dogs.
 The boys captured dogs in a wooded area near their house, hanged them from trees, disemboweled them, and took pictures next to the corpses.
 Prosecution evidence included many of these photos taken by the suspects while underage.
 Some photos show the boys drawing swastikas and other symbols with animal blood, and giving the Nazi salute.
 In one photo, Suprunyuk poses sporting a toothbrush mustache, similar to Adolf Hitler's mustache.
 Suprunyuk was born on 20 April, the same day as Hitler, and referred to this fact.
 A long video showing the three torturing a white kitten was shown in court.